aws-samples/cfn101-workshop/content/basics/templates/template-and-stack/index.md

 ---

 ### Overview
-This lab will start with the most basic template containing only Resources object, which contains a single resource declaration of the S3 bucket.
+This lab will start with the most basic template containing only `Resources` section, which contains a single resource declaration of the S3 bucket.

 ### Topics Covered
 By the end of this lab, you will be able to: